danielegiulianini/qu-bft/README.md

 - Sbt 1.6.2
 - Git

-At the moment, the library is not available on a public remote repository.
+At the moment, the library is not available on a public remote repository (like Maven Central, for example).
 So, the steps below show how to public it locally.

 1. clone the repo into the desired folder: